khatibomar/vim-conf/README.md

 ```
 >TIP : to auto remove Installation files clone it into /tmp folder ,
 > or you can run ``` cd .. && rm -rf OmarKh-vim ```

+to have icons enabled you need a font such as NerdFont or FiraCode check this [link](https://github.com/ryanoasis/vim-devicons#installation)  <br>
 ### Install Plugin Manager
 Next we need to install the plug-vim
 for Vim 8.xx :